Moritz Baier-Lentz: Lightspeed Venture Partners

+General Intuition

+Baier-Lentz is a founding member of General Intuition, a frontier research lab building action policies and world models trained on proprietary video game data.
+In 2025, the startup raised a $133.7M Seed round led by Khosla Ventures and General Catalyst, after rumored to be walking away from a $500 million acquisition offer from OpenAI in 2024.

 Gaming industry

 CEO Forum and Lightspeed Advisory Council

 Baier-Lentz hosting the 5th Annual CEO Forum at GDC in 2025, including CEOs of Blizzard, Discord, Electronic Arts, Epic Games, Microsoft Xbox, Riot Games, Roblox, Take-Two, Unity, and Zynga.

 Baier-Lentz hosts the annual CEO Forum at the Game Developers Conference with Goldman Sachs, McKinsey & Company, Microsoft, and Sony—an "off-the-record gathering for the CEOs of the world's largest gaming and interactive media companies."

-Attendees of the 2024 and 2025 conferences have included:
+Attendees of the 2024 and 2025 conferences have included executives from companies such as Microsoft, Roblox, and Sony.